Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Introduction

-In the classical spatial statistics setting, \cite{parker2016fused} adopt a local stationarity perspective, and propose a computationally-efficient method for modeling global nonstationary spatial dependence using Gaussian processes (GPs) by first partitioning the domain of interest into a fine grid of subregions and assigning to each its own set of covariance parameters, then combined into a global model through the nonstationary covariance function proposed by \cite{paciorek2006spatial}.
-Their method fixes the subregion partition and fits an overdetermined model to data, with LASSO regularization utilized to reduce the number of parameters.
-These penalties are also used by { \cite{sass2021flexible}} in the extremes context to regularize nonstationary marginal parameters and return levels.
-For extremal-$t$ MSPs, \cite{huser2016non} extend the correlation function proposed by \cite{paciorek2006spatial} to incorporate covariates and model nonstationary spatial extremal dependence, but their approach is fairly rigid and relies on strong assumptions about the effect of specific covariates on the extremal dependence structure.
-By contrast, our proposed approach merges ideas from classical geostatistics and extreme value theory by developing a computationally-efficient model that can flexibly capture global nonstationarity in the extremal dependence with locally stationary subdomains.
-Specifically, our proposed methodology relies on MSPs and domain partitioning, akin to { \cite{parker2016fused}}, and then the efficient merging of subregions with similar parameter values in a data-driven way.
-While we constrain our focus to the Brown--Resnick model in this work, extensions to other MSPs are straightforward.
-Our proposed method also bears similarities with the local likelihood approach advocated by \citet{castro2020local} for modeling threshold exceedances, although we here focus on modeling maxima through max-stable processes instead and, unlike \citet{castro2020local}, our approach takes advantage of the whole dataset at once for estimating the nonstationary spatial dependence structure.
+In the spatial extremes setting, \cite{huser2016non} extend the correlation function proposed by \cite{paciorek2006spatial} to incorporate covariates into a nonstationary extremal-$t$ MSP, but their approach is fairly rigid and relies on strong assumptions about the effect of specific covariates on the extremal dependence structure.
+By contrast, our proposed approach merges ideas from classical geostatistics and extreme value theory by developing a computationally-efficient, and flexible model that can capture global nonstationarity in extremal dependence with locally-stationary subdomains.
+Specifically, our proposed methodology relies on MSPs and domain partitioning, akin to \cite{parker2016fused}, and the efficient merging of subregions with similar parameter values in a data-driven way.
+Whilst here we constrain our focus to the Brown--Resnick process, the framework generalizes to other parametric MSPs through replacement of the likelihood function.
+A regionalization approach to modeling extremal dependence has been adopted previously by \cite{saunders2021regionalisation}; however, they do not consider dependence between subregions. \cite{hector2023distributed} also exploit a domain partitioning strategy for distributed inference with max-stable processes, but {the dependence of their} resulting process model is stationary across the entire spatial domain, and we instead seek to construct a more flexible, nonstationary representation of extremal dependence.
+Our proposed method also bears similarities with the local likelihood approach advocated by \cite{castro2020local} for modeling threshold exceedances, although we here focus on modeling maxima through max-stable processes instead, and unlike \cite{castro2020local}, our approach takes advantage of the whole dataset to estimate the nonstationary spatial dependence structure.